groove-x/pura/README.md

 Points:
  * a program can register one or more animated graphical views
- * views are written in a subset of the [Processing API](https://py.processing.org/reference/)
+ * views are coded using a subset of the [Processing API](https://py.processing.org/reference/)
  * views can be observed over HTTP by one or more browser clients
  * views have no overhead unless there is a remote client specifically observing it
  * keyboard and mouse input is supported